 To this, I said – ‘WHAT?’

 Turns out this business owner bought into a marketing program that was all about the web company making a profit and her being in a website hostage situation.

 In this day and age, most businesses understand the importance of a website.
-There is, however, a huge gap between businesses who understand the importance of a website, and those who know about how to get online.
+There is, however, a huge gap between businesses that understand the importance of a website, and those who know how to get online.

 It is in this gap that we find our veterinarian…

 Now, this scenario happens more often than not, and it’s always with businesses’ who don’t understand the facets of getting a website online.

 But, in their defense, it’s not totally their fault.

 They wanted to get online; they knew the importance of a website; they looked at a few web developers; they probably even shopped around for the best price point, and then, bought a package promising a complete website.

 In our veterinarian’s case, she actually bundled her marketing services, adding a website through a package she bought with her local media company.

 The package included a complete website with social integration and a few listings in a directory.